istio/community/WORKING-GROUP-PROCESSES.md

 Working groups operate with a fair amount of autonomy within the broader scope of the project.
 They tend to be long-lived, representing major initiatives over Istio’s lifetime.

 Some working groups focus on specific technologies.
 For example, the Policy and Telemetry working group primarily focuses on Mixer.
-Other working groups are cross-cutting in nature such as the Performance and Scalability working group.

 The [Technical Oversight Committee](TECH-OVERSIGHT-COMMITTEE.md) (a.k.a.
 TOC) is responsible for the Istio project as a whole.
 It sets the overall direction of the project, helps make crosscutting architectural decisions, helps establish and dissolve working groups, and helps ensure all working